Frequently asked questions (FAQs) on linguistic services

-Q: How can I apply to you, as a freelance translator?
+Q: How can I, as a freelance translator, apply to you?

 A: For the time being, unfortunately only by e-mail at sw(at)aswitte.de .
 Once we have checked your application, you may thereafter receive our Word registration form by e-mail, which requires just over 15 minutes’ worth of your time to complete, so that, after we have once again checked your details, you can be included in our network.
 We will let you know on this website, under the tab “CPD/What's new?”, once we have established a new (online) system for handling translator applications.